florinelamuscalu/florinelamuscalu/README.md

 ### Hi, I'm Flori 👋

-I am student at <a href = "https://fmi.unibuc.ro"> Faculty of Mathematics and Computer Science, University of Bucharest </a>
+Successfully graduating from the <a href = "https://fmi.unibuc.ro"> Faculty of Mathematics and Computer Science, University of Bucharest </a>

 💎Object Oriented Programming: C++, Java, Python